NotebookLM: The AI That Only Knows What You Tell It

 The AI That Stays in Its Lane

-This is particularly powerful for nonfiction authors.
-If you’re writing a book about, say, the history of urban planning, you can upload your entire research library and then have a conversation with it.
-Ask it to find connections between sources.
-Ask it what themes keep recurring.
-Ask if you’ve written any notes about 19th-century sanitation policy.
-It synthesizes across your documents in seconds, something that might take you hours of flipping through notebooks and PDFs.
+For nonfiction authors, this is kind of a superpower.
+Writing a book about the history of urban planning?
+Upload your entire research library and have a conversation with it.
+Ask it to find connections between sources, or what themes keep recurring, or whether you’ve written any notes about 19th-century sanitation policy.
+It synthesizes across your documents in seconds.
+Something that might take you hours of flipping through notebooks and PDFs.

-Johnson himself used it exactly this way.
+Johnson used it exactly this way.
 He uploaded his personal “spark file,” a collection of notes spanning nearly twenty years, and started asking it open-ended questions about his own accumulated thinking.
 The tool wasn’t creating new ideas.
 It was helping him find the ones he’d already had.
+That’s a cool distinction.

 What You Can Feed It

-NotebookLM accepts a wide range of source types: PDFs, Google Docs, Google Slides, Word documents, plain text files, websites (via URL), YouTube videos (it imports the transcript), audio files (MP3, WAV), and even images.
+NotebookLM is pretty flexible about what you can feed it.
+PDFs, Google Docs, Google Slides, Word documents, plain text files, websites (via URL), YouTube videos (it imports the transcript), audio files (MP3, WAV), even images.
 Each source can hold up to 500,000 words or 200MB, and the free tier lets you include up to 50 sources per notebook.

-You can create up to 100 notebooks on the free tier, which means you could have a separate research environment for every book, every project, every article you’re working on.
+You can create up to 100 notebooks on the free tier.
+That means a separate research environment for every book, every weird tangent you’re chasing at 2 AM.
 Each notebook is its own contained world.

-Once your sources are loaded, NotebookLM generates a study guide, a table of contents, and suggested questions, giving you a structured entry point into your own material.
-From there, you can chat with it conversationally, asking follow-up questions that drill deeper into specific topics.
-It suggests three follow-up questions after each response, creating what Johnson describes as a “Socratic method of dialogue” with your own documents.
+Once your sources are loaded, NotebookLM generates a study guide with a table of contents and suggested questions, giving you a structured starting point into your own material.
+From there, you chat with it conversationally, asking follow-up questions that go deeper into specific topics.
+It suggests follow-up questions after each response, creating what Johnson describes as a “Socratic method of dialogue” with your own documents.

 Audio Overviews: Your Research, as a Podcast

-This is the feature that made NotebookLM go viral, and it’s worth understanding why.
+This is the feature that made NotebookLM go viral.

 Audio Overviews take your uploaded sources and transform them into a ten to fifteen minute conversation between two AI-generated hosts.
 They don’t just read your documents aloud.
 They discuss them.
 They banter.
 They make connections between ideas.
 They occasionally get genuinely excited about a concept buried on page thirty-seven of a PDF you uploaded three weeks ago.

 The effect is uncanny.
-You upload a stack of research about Victorian-era London, press a button, and ten minutes later two voices are having a lively, informed discussion about your material, complete with the kind of “oh, that’s interesting” moments that happen in real podcast conversations.
-It sounds natural in a way that most AI-generated audio doesn’t.
+You upload a stack of research about Victorian-era London, press a button, and ten minutes later two voices are having a lively, informed discussion about your material.
+Complete with the kind of “oh, that’s interesting” moments that happen in real podcast conversations.
+It sounds natural in a way that most AI-generated audio just… doesn’t.

-For authors, the practical applications are surprising.
+For authors, the practical applications are kind of wild.
 Upload your outline and character notes before a writing session and listen to two people talk through your story’s themes while you make coffee.
 Upload competing research sources and hear the hosts work through the tensions between them.
 Upload your draft and let them discuss what’s working and what isn’t.
+(I’ve done this with outlines.
+It’s weirdly motivating.)

 You can customize the tone (critique, debate, brief overview) and even join the conversation yourself, using your voice to ask the hosts to go deeper on a specific topic or explain something differently.
-Audio Overviews are available in over 80 languages.
+Audio Overviews work in over 80 languages.

 The free tier gives you three Audio Overviews per day, which is enough to experiment.
-If you find yourself reaching for this feature regularly, the Plus plan raises that to twenty.
+If you find yourself reaching for this feature regularly (and you will), the Plus plan raises that to twenty.

 The Honest Tradeoffs